MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

 ### Demo part 1

-In this part, you'll view some of the parameters associated with the VM that that was created for use with this lab.
+In this part, you'll view some of the parameters associated with the VM that that was created as part of the setup demo (DEMO_00_pre_demo_setup.md).

 1. Open Microsoft Edge.
 In the address bar, enter **portal.azure.com**.